March 2

 The Science Behind it

 Mark, along with his team, has published numerous papers on how fasting twice a week can significantly lower one’s risk of developing Alzheimer’s or Parkinson’s disease.
-He discusses how dietary changes have had an effect on one’s brain.
+He discusses how dietary changes have affected one’s brain.

 When children who suffer from epileptic seizures are put on fasts or caloric restrictions, they end up having far fewer of them.
 The reason for this is believed to be that fasting helps to kick-start certain protective measures.